chrishuf/Mimimatch/README.md

 Matches two images of Macbeth charts to each other and generates a bmd fusion tree in the clipboard Mimimatch

-mimimatch is an experimental tool, two match two macbeth charts towards each other and creating a fusion node setup ready to be copy pasted in blackmagic fusion
+mimimatch is an experimental tool, to match two macbeth charts towards each other and creating a fusion node setup ready to be copy pasted in blackmagic fusion

-The idea behind this is, that you don't need to color correct to a "neutral" value but match two seperate inputs to each other, minimizing the inpact to each other
+The idea behind this is, to skip any color normalisation and directly match two sources directly to each other.

 more info can be found at:
 https://www.splotchdog.com/index.php?option=com_content&view=article&id=143&Itemid=171

-complie instructions
+compile instructions

+You need the following external sources:

 The FreeImage library
 https://freeimage.sourceforge.io/